echopen/PRJ-medtec_androidapp/README.md

 ![alt tag](http://echopen.org/images/e/e1/Image_kydney.png)
 ![alt tag](http://echopen.org/images/0/0a/Image_obs.png)

+`phantom/img_kydney.txt` and `phantom/img_obs.txt` corresponds to the raw signal that needs to be filtered.
+They serve as basis for the envelope detection from which pixels intensity are deduced. ** The resulting pixel file sits in `data_kydney.csv`**

 ### Image Processing *this is exploratory*

 EchOpen will rely on `BoofCV` library as main image processing tool.
 It is pure `JAVA` libraries, contrary to the well-known `OpenCV`, which is `c/c++` library.